githubforkargo/kargo_assesment/README.md

 # Kargo_Summer_Intern_Pre-assessment

-### Question: Determine whether a one-to-one character mapping exists from one string, s1 to another string, s2.
+### Question: Determine whether a one-to-one character mapping exists from one string, s1 to another string s2.

 ### `For example:`